EliasFerguson/MKS22X-FinalProject/README.md

 This is a photo booth, and is pretty self-explanatory.
 Just click the buttons to navigate to where you want to go, and if you want to take a picture, then click the button that says "Take Picture"!
 Here are just a few notes on the various sliders, and where images are saved:

-Threshold - This slider affects both Edge-Detect and Colored Pencil.
-The lower the threshold, the darker/more colorful the resulting image will be.
+Threshold - This slider affects both Edge-Detect, Colored Pencil, Cartoon, and Posterize.
+The threshold changes what the image will look like, test it out to see the differences between high and low.

-Cartoon Threshold - This slider ONLY affects the cartoon filter.
-The lower the number, the darker the image will be.

-Strands - Strands only affects the posterize filter.
-It determines how many mixtures of colors will be used when the image is filtered.
+Brightness, Hue and Saturation: These sliders all change different aspects of the image.
+Try them out - if you don't like the changes just click on "Zero Sliders" to revert back to the original.

 How to Use Backdrop: There is only one backdrop, which is a sunset scene.
 It is meant to be a COLOR REPLACEMENT SCREEN, where the user will stand infront of a uniformly colored background, such as a blue wall.
 Then, they must click THREE TIMES on that background, which will then be replaced by the backdrop image.